This post may contain affiliate links. Check out our disclosure for more information.

 Wupperman Campground offers an incredible lakefront view of Lake San Cristobal.

 Visitors say the park is both quiet and provides a relaxing atmosphere and the grounds are well-maintained.
+It’s one of the best camping options in the area if you’re looking to truly disconnect.

 Plus, the park is on the affordable side, making it a great choice if you want to save a bit but don’t want to sacrifice on the quality of the park.